mapteb/blackboard-pattern-using-python/README.md

 ## Blackboard Design Pattern Using Python

-This repo has an implementationn of the [Blackboard design pattern](https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) in Python
+This repo has an implementation of the [Blackboard design pattern](https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) in Python

 ### Components

 The module bbpattern has three classes - Blackboard, BBController and KS (KnowledgeSource).
-The Blackboard object holds a BBTak object which inturn holds a List[BBSubTak] onject.
+The Blackboard object holds a BBTask object which inturn holds a List[BBSubTask] object.
 The BBController holds a set of KS objects.
-The KS object has an asynchronous process() method
+The KS object has an asynchronous process() method.
+Each KS is specialized in solving a specific problem.

 ### How it Works

-The Blackboard Pattern solves (partially solves) a large complex problem by assembling part solutions.
+The Blackboard Pattern solves (or partially solves) a large complex problem by assembling part solutions.
 The blackboard engine (the main() method) receives data (possibly as a data stream from various IoT devices) that need to be analyzed and some action taken (like an autonomous vehicle that needs to take the next step).

-1. The engine adds the BBController as a subscriber (Observer) to the Blackboard
+1. The engine adds the BBController as a subscriber (Observer) to the Blackboard.
+It also configues the controller with a set of KS objects.
 2. The engine places each sub-task that it receives from an external source on the Blackboard.
 3. The Blackboard updates the BBController whenever its state changes (subTask is addded)
 4. The BBController holds a set of KS objects that it can launch as a worker Coroutine by assigning the subTask.
 Each KS object is specialized in handling a a part of the whole problem.
 The BBController launches the KS that is knowledgable in handling a specfic subTask.